WienWong/ExData_Plotting1/README.md

-### Thi is a markdown file for Coursera online course -- Exploratory Data Analysis
+### This is a markdown file for Coursera online course -- Exploratory Data Analysis

 ## Introduction